top of page

 Although challenging, the ideal solution would be to restrict, to a halt, the lobbying from religious groups in government and apply more oversight.
 Lobbying, after all, is the clearest path through which churches inject political pressure into state affairs — and the more brazen this influence becomes, the more legitimate the opportunity to confront them through the law.

-In many cases, the human-rights-abusing, soul-collecting, pyramid-scheme business models of superstar faith-healers ruin lives.
+Confoundingly, the cold reality is that the human-rights-abusing, soul-collecting, pyramid-scheme business models of superstar faith-healers strangely ruin more lives than they claim to save.
 Be it through child molestations or peddling miracle water, once these deplorable vampires inevitably break the social contract — particularly under the spotlight of their own self-publicized influence — the backlash writes itself.
 With enough resistance, courts could finally get a clear shot at rectifying the threat from Religion.

 However, unless the objective were to bleed ‘em so dry of cash that they would wither into oblivion — something highly improbable to say the least — we should absolutely not tax organized Religion.
 Guns and drugs can be regulated, but the same cannot be said for mythology.
-Let the indoctrinated give money to these professional liars if they want.
+This may be a hard pill to swallow, but who are we to prevent the indoctrinated from giving money to these professional liars?
 As long as there is no official conduit for churches to affect laws, democracy for everyone is protected.
 Making churches pay would irreversibly harm the secular system.

 So ask yourself: if the devil is always in the details, why would we ever hand him the deed to democracy?